wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/create-device-configuration-profiles/includes/9-add-wi-fi-settings.md

 > [!TIP]
 > If you use certificate based authentication for your Wi-Fi profile, deploy the Wi-Fi profile, certificate profile, and trusted root profile to the same groups to ensure that each device can recognize the legitimacy of your certificate authority.
 For more information, see [How to configure certificates with Microsoft Intune](/mem/intune/protect/certificates-configure).

-You have now created a new device configuration profile named "Wi-Fi - iOS/iPadOS".
+You've now created a new device configuration profile named "Wi-Fi - iOS/iPadOS".
 You can see the new configuration profile in the list by selecting **Devices** > **Configuration profiles**.
 For more information about iOS/iPadOS Wi-Fi configuration settings in Intune, see [Add Wi-Fi settings for iOS and iPadOS devices in Microsoft Intune](/mem/intune//configuration/wi-fi-settings-ios).